 Director of Athletics

-A member of the highly esteemed NCAA Division I Men’s Basketball Committee, Bruce Rasmussen enters his 21st year as athletic director, and 35th overall at Creighton University.
+A member of the highly-esteemed NCAA Division I Men’s Basketball Committee, Bruce Rasmussen enters his 22nd year as director of athletics, and 36th overall at Creighton University.

 During Rasmussen’s tenure, Creighton has risen to prominence with its success on and off the field, impressive facilities and record-breaking fundraising efforts.

-For evidence, look no further than four recent projects that continue to change the area athletics’ scene.
+For evidence, look no further than four recent projects that continue to change the area’s athletics scene.
 The Wayne and Eileen Ryan Athletic Center and D.J.
 Sokol Arena opened in 2009 and immediately gave Creighton’s women’s basketball and volleyball teams a top-notch facility to call home.
 East of the Ryan Athletic Center is Creighton’s new student recreation center that was named the Rasmussen Center in his honor and stands as one of the centerpieces on the Creighton campus.
-It is located near the Championship Center, which opened in June 2014 and is considered one of the best of its kind.
-Last but not least is the completion of TD Ameritrade Park Omaha, home to Bluejay baseball and the College World Series, which opened in 2011 to rave reviews.
+It is located next to the Championship Center, which opened in June 2014 and is considered one of the best of its kind.
+Last but not least is TD Ameritrade Park Omaha, home to Bluejay baseball and the College World Series, which opened in 2011 to rave reviews.

-Those projects add to an overhaul in the school’s athletic facilities over the past decade, which has also seen Creighton begin play at three of the finest facilities nationwide -- Michael G. Morrison, S.J., Stadium (soccer) and CenturyLink Center Omaha (men’s basketball) and TD Ameritrade Park Omaha (baseball)
+Those projects add to an overhaul in the school’s athletic facilities over the past decade, which has also seen Creighton begin play at two of the finest facilities nationwide -- Michael G. Morrison, S.J., Stadium (soccer) and CenturyLink Center Omaha (men’s basketball).

 Rasmussen also helped lead the charge for one of the biggest moves in school history when the school accepted an invitation into the BIG EAST Conference in March of 2013.

-Rasmussen was one of four regional winners from the National Association of Collegiate Directors of Athletics (NACDA) to take home a 2004 GeneralSports TURF Systems AD of the Year Award, and in 2010 was again honored with an Under Armour AD of the Year award by the National Association of Collegiate Directors of Athletics.
+Rasmussen was one of four regional winners from the National Association of Collegiate Directors of Athletics (NACDA) to take home a 2004 GeneralSports TURF Systems AD of the Year Award.
+In both 2010 and 2015, Rasmussen was honored with an Under Armour AD of the Year award by the National Association of Collegiate Directors of Athletics.
 In 2008, he was inducted into the Omaha Sports Hall of Fame.

 Creighton’s reputation as one of the nation’s top academic institutions is reflected in the success the Bluejay student-athletes have had in the classroom during Rasmussen’s service as athletics director.
-Creighton’s baseball, men’s basketball, women’s basketball, women’s golf, volleyball, men’s and women’s cross country, women’s soccer and men’s and women’s tennis teams all have received national awards for their academic success.
-Bluejay student-athletes have owned GPAs of 3.30 or above in 16 straight semesters entering the fall of 2014.
+Creighton’s baseball, men’s and women’s basketball, men’s and women’s cross country, women’s golf, women’s soccer as well as men’s and women’s tennis teams all have received national awards for their academic success.
+Bluejay student-athletes have owned GPAs of 3.30 or above in 18 straight semesters entering the fall of 2015.

 The 1992 Western Athletic Conference Coach of the Year, Rasmussen led the 1991-92 Bluejay women to a program-record 28 wins (28-4), the WAC regular-season and tournament championships and a first-round NCAA Tournament victory in the program’s first-ever trip to the “Big Dance.”
 With that 28-4 record in 1991-92, Rasmussen completed his college coaching career with a 196-147 record, good for a .571 winning percentage.